The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(status);
   ```
+  It does not show an error because status is initialize with keyword var rather than let or var.
+Due to this, it was hoisted and can be
+  reached by the console.log() which is not within the conditional.

 4. **In JavaScript, we can declare variables with `var`, `let`, and `const`.
 What are the differences between each?
 Be sure to comment on how each declaration impacts the _scope_, _reassignment_, and _hoisting_ of variables.**